Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Introduction

-Despite significant improvements achieved by these methods for few-shot, such parametric models struggle to generalize to extremely low-shot data or atypical instances through rote memorization.
-For instance, when given $1$ image for each class, CoOP performs even worse than zero-shot classification results of CLIP.
-Recent retrieval-augmentation approaches~\cite{retrieval_long_tail,RETRO_tokens,RETROPROMPT, retrieval_pretraining, Re-ViLM, tip-adapter} retrieve knowledge corpus to generate addition references for improving performance in low-resource scenarios.
-Inspired by these approaches, we consider augmenting the prompt learning by retrieving relevant images that are most similar to the overall features of the current image in few-shot training set.
+Nevertheless, the frozen image feature representation also leads to sub-optimal performance.
+Inspired by VPT~\cite{VPT}, many studies~\cite{UPT, MaPLe, CAVPT, video_prompt, promptsrc} consider adding additional learnable visual tokens into the image encoder to parameter-efficient fine-tune the vision-language models on downstream tasks.
+Despite significant improvements achieved by these methods for few-shot learning, these parametric models struggle to generalize to extremely low-shot data or atypical instances, often relying on rote memorization.
+For instance, given only one image per class, CoOP performs even worse than the zero-shot classification results of CLIP.